mubin25-dodu/Late-again-/README.md

 - **Screens:** Home screen, game screen, and end screens for both winning and losing scenarios.

 ## Motivation
 The primary goal of this project was to apply and demonstrate our knowledge of computer graphics using OpenGL.
-By creating a game, we were able to explore various aspects of graphics programming, including rendering, transformations, animations, and collision detection.
-Additionally, this project provided an opportunity to develop problem-solving skills and creativity in designing game mechanics and user interactions.
+By creating a game, we were able to explore various aspects of graphics programming, [...]

 ## Significance
 This project is significant because it: